Smirnov's fermionic observable away from criticality: Definition of the observable

 The previous lemma provides us with one linear relation between values of $F$ for every vertex inside the domain.
 However, there are approximately twice as many edges than vertices in $G_{\diamond}$ so that these relations do not completely determine the value of $F$.
-The next lemma is therefore crucial since it decreases the number of possible values for $F$; roughly speaking, it states that the complex argument (modulo $\pi$) of $F(e)$ is determined by the orientation of the edge.
+The next lemma is therefore crucial since it decreases the number of possible values for $F$; roughly speaking, it states that the complex argument (modulo $\pi$) of $F(e)$ is determined by the orientation of the edge $e$. \begin{lemma} $F(e)$ belongs to $\mathbb{R}$ (resp., ${\mathrm e}^{-{\mathrm i}\pi /4}\mathbb{R}$, ${\mathrm i}\mathbb{R}$ or ${\mathrm e}^{{\mathrm i}\pi /4}\mathbb{R}$) on edges $e$ pointing in the same direction as the ending edge $e_b$ (resp., edges pointing in a direction which forms an angle $\pi/2$, $\pi$ and $3\pi/2$ with $e_b$). \end{lemma} \begin{pf} The winding at an (oriented) edge can only take its value in the set $\mathrm{W}_0+2\pi\mathbb{Z}$ where $\mathrm{W}_0$ is the winding at $e$ of an arbitrary possible interface passing through $e$.
+Therefore, the winding weight involved in the definition of $F$ is always proportional to ${\mathrm e}^{{\mathrm i}\mathrm{W}_0/2}$ with a real-valued coefficient, and thus the complex argument of $F$ is equal to $\mathrm{W}_0/2$ or $\mathrm{W}_0/2+\pi$.
+Since $\mathrm{W}_0$ is exactly the angle between the direction of $e$ and that of $e_b$, we obtain the result. \end{pf}